C. & V. Hansen

 C. & V. Hansen is the name used by the Danish couple Carla and Vilhelm Hansen to sign their Rasmus Klump comics (in English known as Bruin).

-Biography

-Vilhelm Hansen (May 6, 1900 – December 23, 1992) and Carla Hansen (September 19, 1906 – December 6, 2001) were an artistic couple.
+Vilhelm Hansen (6 May 1900 – 23 December 1992) and Carla Hansen (née Jensen; 19 September 1906 – 6 December 2001) were an artistic couple.
 He was a trained lithographist, while she was a writer.
 Vilhelm worked mainly as an advertising artist between the two World Wars, and only started making comics and illustrating the tales written by Carla in the 1940s.

 Their collaborative comic Rasmus Klump, about the adventures of a bear, a pelican, a penguin, and some other animals, debuted in Denmark on November 17, 1951, as a daily comic strip.
 It soon became one of the most popular European children comics, being translated and distributed into many languages and countries, mainly by the publishing houses Carlsen Comics and Casterman.
+In the 1960s, Tove Nørgaard began drawing a comic, continuing to do so until Ole Munk Rasmussen and Paul Arne Kring took over in the 1980s.
 While they no longer wrote or drew the stories after 1965, it was their names that stayed on the albums.